Book of Exodus

 book of Genesis leaves off.

 1-5The original seventy descendants of Jacob, also known as the twelve tribes with their descendants and Joseph, whom was already in Egypt.
 6Now Joseph had died in Egypt, together with all of his brothers and their generation.
 7Now the children of Israel had greatly multiplied and were many in number, covering the entire land.
-(There were six hundred thousand men in the exodus of Egypt, verse 12:37, thus there were approximately two million Hebrews, men, women and children).
+(NOTE: At the time of the exodus, atleast 80 years later there were 600,000 men, approximately two million Hebrews, Exodus;12:37).

 8Now there was a new king over Egypt, who did not know of Joseph.
 9And since the Hebrews were greater in number and mightier than his people.
 10He chose to deal shrewdly with them, fearing that they might fight against us in time of war.
 11So the king put taskmasters over the Hebrews, to afflict them with burdens, forcing them to build two supply cities, Pithom and Raamses.
 12However the more the Hebrews were afflicted, the more they multiplied and flourished and the Egyptians began to greatly fear the Hebrews.
 13-14So the Egyptians made the children of Israel serve them through hard labor, treating them with harshness and cruelty.